The Leasehold and Freehold Reform Act 2024

 - Right to manage extended.
 The non-residential limit for right-to-manage qualifying buildings was increased from 25% to 50%, and freeholders can no longer recover their legal costs from leaseholders making an RTM claim.

 - Service charge transparency.
-Landlords and managing agents have to provide standardised service charge documents, and the right to challenge unreasonable service charges has been extended to leaseholders who pay fixed (rather than variable) service charges.
+Landlords and managing agents have to provide standardised service charge documents, and the right to challenge unreasonable service charges applies to variable service charges, not to fixed service charges.

 What is in the draft Commonhold and Leasehold Reform Bill